The Feast is back!

 By becoming a Friend, you benefit from a special relationship with the university.
-Since its inception, Friends have provided almost half a million dollars to outstanding students of music at USC.
+Since its inception, Friends have provided more than half a million dollars to outstanding students of music at USC.

 Join us in our commitment to the dedicated and talented students and faculty of USC School of Music.
 Because of people like you, more students have more opportunities to become noted performers, composers and educators.
 Be a part of our vision for one of the foremost schools of music in the country.

 As a Friend, you receive invitations to special events to meet guest artists and students, recognition in concert programs, and the satisfaction of knowing you are helping to create the best musical experiences for our patrons and students alike.
 Friends enjoy the company of like-minded music enthusiasts and receive invitations to special events like the annual Musical Feast

 Student/Educator - $25

 Patron - $500 - $999